The Serpent's Fall

 “What about me?”

-“Do you feel like telling me what happened to Jack?” she said.
-Her voice soft and distant as if her mind drifted to a faraway place.
-With eyebrows creased and her forehead in a wrinkle, she said, “How did you end up all alone in a back room of some diner?
-Where is your family?”
+“Do you feel like telling me what happened to Jack?” she said, her voice soft and distant, as if her mind had drifted to a faraway place.
+With eyebrows creased and her forehead in a wrinkle, she said, “How did you end up all alone in the back room of some diner?
+Where’s your family?”

 “You’ll get no pity from me, mister!”
 Amanda rolled onto her stomach.
-“So who is Jack, other than the brave man that kept me safe from the Serpent gang?”
+“So who is Jack, other than the brave man who kept me safe from the Serpent gang?”

 Jack sat up and leaned his back against the wall.
-He gave a sigh.
-“Look, I appreciate you being honest with me, but I’m not ready yet to disclose my past with you.”
+He sighed.
+“Look, I appreciate you being honest with me, but I’m not ready yet to disclose my past to you.”

-“If it is about trust, I trusted you with my past.
+“If it’s about trust, I trusted you with my past.
 Moreover, I’m placing my life in your hands.
 Heck, I’m spending the night here.”
 She paused for her words to sink in.
-“So, when is it the right time?
+“So, when will be the right time?
 What if you don’t find another trustworthy soul that’s willing to listen?”

 “Does it matter if I ever confide in someone?
 Look around.
 There is not much left of Jack,” he said.

-“Perhaps you feel you do not want to burden me with your baggage, right?
+“Perhaps you feel you don’t want to burden me with your baggage, right?
 Well, it’s the least I can do.
-It’s not good to keep things bottled inside, Jack.
+It’s not good to keep things bottled up inside, Jack.
 Life doesn’t have to end after a tragedy.
 Besides, I need a bit of reassurance from you as well.”

 Amanda rolled onto her back once more and locked her fingers behind her head.